Ks89/BYAUpdater/README.md

 - *08/04/2011* - **BYAUpdater alpha 4**

 ## Features
-- This software updates BYAManager
+- This software updates BYAManager, replacing the old "BYAManager.jar" with the new one.

+## Images

+####

 ## Usage
 You can't execute BYAUpdater with a "double-click" on the ".jar".